 Your favorite dance memory?

 – Vanessa: The first congress I went to in Rio.
-It was marvellous!
-So much people toghether dancing Zouk.
-It is hard to chose one (good memory)! there are so many, ha ha!
+It was marvelous!
+So much people together dancing Zouk.
+It is hard to choose one (good memory)! there are so many, ha ha!

 Worst dance memory – that you can tell?